auth0/docs/articles/libraries/lock/v11/index.md

 Lock is an embeddable login form, [configurable to your needs](/libraries/lock/v11/configuration) and ready for use on web apps.
 It enables you to easily add social identity providers to Lock, allowing your users to login seamlessly using any provider they want.

-::: note
+::: panel Hosted Login Page
-Lock is also available for use within Auth0's [Hosted Login Page](/hosted-pages/login), which is the simplest and most secure method by which to authenticate users for your applications.
+Lock 11 is a version of Lock tailored for embedded login in your applications.
+If you use Auth0's [Hosted Login Page](/hosted-pages/login), Lock 11 is not necessary and does not work inside the Hosted Login Page.
+The Hosted Login Page remains the simplest and most secure method by which to authenticate users for your applications.
+Lock 11 is designed to make cross-origin authentication work smoothly for when you cannot use the Hosted Login Page and need to embed a login in your application.
 :::

 ## Lock Installation